-East Dunbartonshire Council is committed to the provision of high quality early years' experiences for all children.
-We aim to provide places that meet the needs and demands of both children and families, offering flexibility of provision where possible.
+East Dunbartonshire Council is committed to the provision of high quality early learning and childcare experiences for children.
+We aim to provide places that meet the needs and demands of both children and families, offering accessible, flexible and affordable provision where possible.